 - Mathematics and Statistics

-For information in regards to the research groups within the Faculty of Science schools as listed above, please refer to: http://science.unimelb.edu.au/research/research-themes
+For information on the research groups in the Faculty of Science, please refer to: https://science.unimelb.edu.au/research/areas

 Last updated: 24 January 2023